Skip to content

 With its combination of colorful stone walls and serious whitewater, Westwater Canyon is often compared to the Grand Canyon, and it should be at the top of every rafter’s bucket list.
 Access to this 17-mile section through narrow Black Granite Gorge is limited to protect the river and maintain solitude for rafters amid its ancient sandstone spires.
 But it gets loud and rowdy when you reach the 11 named rapids, featuring Class III-IV doozies like Funnel Falls, Sock-It-To-Me and Last Chance.

-Go Guided: Due to this river’s difficulty, it’s best to go with an outfitter such as Adrift Adventures or Moab Adventure Center, unless your crew includes expert oarsmen.
+Go Guided: Due to this river’s difficulty, it’s best to go with an outfitter such as Adrift Adventures, Moab Adventure Center or NAVTEC Expeditions, unless your crew includes expert oarsmen.
 When you book, you’ll have the option of one- or two-day trips.
 And while you can paddle Westwater in a day, why would you want to?
 Overnighting gives you more time to explore the canyon’s many mysteries.
 Camp at private sites on the water’s edge and hike to overlooks before enjoying a Dutch oven dinner made by your guides.
 This is what river time is all about.

-Fly Solo: Westwater is a coveted canyon to paddle, but scoring a private permit isn’t impossible.
+Fly Solo: Westwater is a coveted canyon to paddle.
+As a result, permits are required year-round for both private and commercial use and can be reserved online recreation.gov.
 Request one by phone two months in advance of your planned launch date and the odds are in your favor.
 If overnighting, a campsite will be assigned to your group.
 Spring runoff permits can be harder to nab as only five privates are given out per day.
 At any water level, Westwater is challenging and should be undertaken only by experts.

 2. Moab Daily